ghosthamlet/this-is-my-mech/README.md

 a "leader" but only leads because everyone else eventually gets tired of arguing with him and lets him win.

+#### Tone
+Leans into buzzwords, e.g. "synergy" and "serverless," and has a penchant for condescension.
+Too matter-of-fact sounding and too proud; however, shows great concern for friends underneath his annoying bravado.

+#### Song Facts
+* Claims he does the most damage

 ### TURK Bragg (Turquoise Rhino)

 Hugely narcissistic.
 Loves to be in the spotlight and really enjoys the attention of the fans, who he'll do anything for.
 His priority is looking good on camera and gaining fans.
+Unfortunately, a "guaranteed" television pilot that he starred in was passed up by every major studio.
+Despite Turk's appearance of fame and fortune, he could actually default on his properties and loans due to mismanagement of funds without a steady job.
+He pretends to befine, but ultimately, he wants to increase his brand and image by acting as the head in the hopes of scoring more gigs to bring his life stability.

+#### Tone
+Cursing and easy word play.
+Sucker for buzzwords and pop culture.
+Can get real under extreme circumstances, but tends to hide behind fame instead of dealing with his problems.
+Interrupts people.
+He's a mumpsimus in that he uses eggcorns and malapropisms without realizing it.

+#### Song Facts
+* Has an agent
+* Is a star of some sort
+  * Movies?
+  * Television?

 ### HANK Rogers (Pink Rhino)